rl-institut/oemof-B3/docs/model_structure.rst

 --------

 Raw data from external source comes in different formats.
-As a first step, preprocessing scripts in the model pipeline bring it into the oemof-B3-resources-format, explained in the next section.
+As a first step, preprocessing scripts in the model pipeline (see :ref:`Preprocessing`) convert it into the oemof-B3-resources-format, explained in the next section.
 Raw data that represents model-own assumptions is provided in that format already.

 oemof-B3 resources
 ------------------

-The resources, i.e. preprocessed data that serves as material for building scenarios, are prepared by several scripts.
+The resources are preprocessed data that serves as material for building scenarios.
 They follow a common data schema defined in :file:`oemof_b3/schema/`.

 Scalars